pranavjain6/fitness-tracker/README.md

-# fitness-tracker
+# fitness-coach
-A mern stack web application that allows fitness coaches to keep track of their client's workouts.
+A mern stack web application that allows fitness coaches to keep track of their client's workouts